-Bend the right leg and place right foot in between the calf muscles and left thigh.
-Similarly on the right side, pull the toes up to correctly place the sole of the left leg in between the right thigh and and calf muscles of the right leg.
+Bend the right leg and place the right foot in between the calf muscles and left thigh.
+Similarly on the right side, pull the toes up to correctly place the sole of the left leg in between the right thigh and calf muscles of the right leg.
 Now adjust the feet are uniformly placed.

 Sit erect so that the trunk, neck, and head are in a straight line.
 Place the hands on the lap or in Chin Mudra or Jnana Mudra.
 Close the eyes.
 Fix your mind in between the eyebrows.